reTHINK-project/testbeds/docs/d6.4/idp.md

   - max time : 296ms
   - av time : 214ms

-It should be noted that the time is highly related to the client machine.
+It should be noted that the results are highly related to the client machine.
 Also, the length of the salt has a very low influence on the processing time.

 # References